syeadz/mips-emul-asm/README.md

 00000004: 00000002  ....
 ```

 Now we can run the emulator using `./main` or `make run`.
 Remember to have a large enough terminal window.
 You should be able to see available commands at the bottom on startup.
 Press `q` if not and resize the terminal and restart the emulator.
 We can then load the program and memory files.
-Run the following commands in the emulator:
+Run the following commands in the emulator (values are in hex):

 ```
 l